Vietnam.vn - Nền tảng quảng bá Việt Nam

 Patient in critical condition due to myocardial infarction

-Taking the medical history, the patient said that he had never had any chronic diseases before, sometimes had short chest pains, but the pains passed quickly so the patient was subjective and did not go to the doctor.
+Taking the medical history, the patient said that he had never had any chronic diseases before, occasionally had short chest pains, but the pains passed quickly so the patient was subjective and did not go to the doctor.
 This time, after drinking alcohol, he suddenly had chest pains accompanied by fatigue, shortness of breath, and sweating so the patient was taken to the emergency room.

 Doctor Nguyen Cong Van said that acute myocardial infarction is a dangerous cardiovascular event, a disease that often occurs in middle-aged people, accompanied by chronic diseases such as high blood pressure, diabetes, dyslipidemia...
 However, recently the average age of acute myocardial infarction patients is gradually getting younger.